-Hordes of jet-setters, international students, and ex-pats use Voice over Internet Protocol (VoIP) services like Skype every day to keep in touch with their friends and family back home.
-However, in some countries, such as the United Arab Emirates (UAE), Skype and similar services are blocked entirely.
-In fact, in the UAE, there are only a handful of permitted VoIP services, and these tend to come with high monthly fees.
-Luckily, it’s easy enough to work around this issue by using a VPN.
+Skype is a convenient way to keep in touch with family and friends back home.
+However, in some countries, such as the United Arab Emirates (UAE), Skype and similar services are blocked.
+In fact, in the UAE, there are only a handful of permitted Voice over Internet Protocol (VoIP) services, and these tend to come with high monthly fees.
+Luckily, it’s easy to work around this issue by using a VPN.

 By connecting to a Virtual Private Network (VPN), you can mask your IP address, making it appear that your internet traffic originates in a different country.
 This allows you to download software and visit websites that are ordinarily inaccessible from within Dubai, Qatar, and elsewhere in the UAE.
 VPNs also encrypt your data, preventing it from being read by third parties like your Internet Service Provider (ISP).

 In this post, we’ll explain why the UAE blocks Skype and how you can bypass these restrictions using a VPN.
-We’ll also recommend the best VPNs for the UAE and the risks associated with free VPN services in the UAE.
-We go into plenty of detail on each of the services we review, but if you only have time for a quick summary, start here:
+We’ll also recommend the best VPNs for the UAE.
+Don’t have time to read the full reviews?
+Here’s a quick summary:

 The best VPNs to unblock Skype in the UAE: